 At Rock Valley College, you're not just a number.
 Our highly respected faculty have master's degrees, doctorates and real-world experience.
 You won't be competing for attention in a huge lecture hall.
 Our average class size is 21, so you'll get a chance to interact, challenge and be challenged by your instructors.

 Whether you are new to the college or know your way around, we have a variety of services designed to help you succeed.
 We're here for you every step of the way.

 The Estelle M. Black Library at Rock Valley College features nearly 75,000 volumes and more than 650 periodicals, and access to the interlibrary loan system.
 It also features spaces for individual and group study, and if you get thirsty, there's a coffee shop in the lobby!

 An online GED test preparation course

 The Illinois Community College Board in partnership with The Department of Employment Security is proud to present i-Pathways GED.
 This partnership allows Illinois Adult Education and Family Literacy programs to expand their services to current and potential students through GED Online Instruction.

 Welcome to Rock Valley College Adult Education GED Online instruction

-Our GED online classes are offered at no cost to residents who are at least 17 years of age or are legally withdrawn from high school.
+Our GED online classes are offered at no cost to residents who are at least 17 years of age and are legally withdrawn from high school.
 Placement into GED Online classes requires a 9th grade or higher reading level which will be determined through testing at a registration session.
 Online classes are designed for students who are competent using a computer to access the Internet and communicate using e-mail.
 Online classes are reading intensive and are not for everyone.
-Please inquire about our traditional GED classes by calling (815) 921-2001.
+Please inquire about our traditional GED classes by calling (815) 921-2000.